Pre-Event Publicity and Invitation

 - Let reporters know about interesting guests or attendees

 - Send a press release targeted to a specific reporter or publication.
 See Examples of UT Press Releases.

-Contact Julie Frey for assistance with media contacts on behalf of the school, or to get a release published on the UT news site.
+Contact Samantha Harris for assistance with media contacts on behalf of the school, or to get a release published on the UT news site.

 McCombs Facebook Page